-By: Tamal Williams, Registered Dietitian, Director of Clinical Nutrition Services, MemorialCare Long Beach Medical Center
+By: Tamal Hampton, Registered Dietitian, Director of Clinical Nutrition Services, MemorialCare Long Beach Medical Center

-The holidays are a wonderful time of year – especially as we are turning a corner on this pandemic.
-This year looks like it will allow for more gatherings and connectedness.
+The holidays are a wonderful time of year.
+It's a time to gather and connect with family and friends.
 With these gatherings comes the possibility of unintentional weight gain though, as many Americans on average gain 1-2 pounds accidentally between Thanksgiving and New Year’s.
 It is typically easier for most to gain weight rather than lose weight.
 Luckily, it’s possible to enjoy the holidays while still supporting our health.

 Some healthy habits to implement this holiday season, and year-round, to maintain a healthy body weight include: